 You can activate SIM cards through 1oT Terminal or API.
-And you'll receive access to the 1oT Terminal along with your first order of 1oT SIM or 1oT eSIM cards.
+You'll receive access to the 1oT Terminal along with your first order of 1oT SIM or 1oT eSIM cards.

 We have created different statuses for 1oT SIMs and 1oT eSIMs:

-A SIM reset is like a refresh of the SIM card that you can do via 1oT Terminal.
-It will disconnect any active connection and behave as if the device was restarted, like it's the first time trying to connect to (roaming) networks.
-Once the reset is complete the SIM will initiate a network attach process.
-It also re-sets the APN at the network level and is one of the basic troubleshooting steps.
+A SIM reset is a restart of the SIM card that you can do via 1oT Terminal.
+It will disconnect any active connection and then act as if the SIM is trying to connect to (roaming) networks for the first time.
+Once the reset is complete, the SIM will initiate a network attach process.
+It also resets the APN at the network level and is one of the basic troubleshooting steps.

 All of our 1oT Terminal Apps can be found in the 1oT Terminal with explanations of how they work.
 If you'd like to activate an app, it's as simple as clicking a button, no additional details necessary.1oT Terminal App Store overview video

 Our clients mostly use: